 Residence: Toronto, ON, CA

-The highlight of Maxwell’s career came at the 24 Hours of Le Mans in 2000 when he won the LMP 675 class for Multimatic Motorsports aboard a Lola B2K/40 with fellow Canadians John Graham and Greg Wilkins.
+Maxwell’s early career includes starts in Canadian GM Challenge, Porsche Cup, Pro Formula Ford 2000, Formula 3000, and Indy Lights.
+The highlight of his career came at the 24 Hours of Le Mans in 2000, when he won the LMP675 class for Multimatic Motorsports aboard a Lola B2K/40 with fellow Canadians John Graham and Greg Wilkins.

 Scott Maxwell and co-driver David Empringham won the Grand-Am Cup Championship in 2002, when Multimatic Motorsports ran the two-car Porsche GT3 Cup entry for Doncaster Racing.
 Maxwell and Empringham won four times that season (twice at Daytona, Watkins Glen and VIR) to take the Driver’s Championship.